guylepage3/m3/README.md

 @import "node_modules/m3-one/css/m3.css";
 ```

-Import the `m3.scss` file directly into any project after your other UI framework imports and/or before your project's custom styling.
-(The following is an example of how to import via React.js).
+Import the `m3.scss` file directly into any project after other front-end framework imports and/or before your project's custom styling.

-Most classname convention is dirived from the [Bootstrap](https://getbootstrap.com/) framework so you should feel right at home.

 ## Features and benefits